BolvicBolvicovic/ft_turing/lib/compiler.md

     [1]     <- 0    mov eax self then LEFT and bar
     [0]     <- self then RIGHT and bar
 ```
-You also need to start your inputs for your machine with a blank as it will be used to return to the start after initializing the memory.

 ##### mov